 NetLogo also represents colors as RGB (red/green/blue) lists and RGBA (red/green/blue/alpha) lists.
 When using RGB colors the full range of colors is available to you.
 RGBA colors allow all the colors that RGB allows and you can also vary the transparency of a color.
-RGB and RGBA lists are made up of three or four integers, respectively, between 0 and 255 if a number is outside that range 255 is repeatedly subtracted until it is in the range.
+RGB and RGBA lists are made up of three or four integers, respectively, between 0 and 255.
 You can set any color variables in NetLogo (color for turtles and links and pcolor for patches) to an RGB list and that agent will be rendered appropriately.
 So you can set the color of patch 0 0 to pure red using the following code: